rhjensen79/ops2devops/README.md

 - [Remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) installed in VSCode
 - SSH Client.
 For windows, follow the following [guide](https://docs.microsoft.com/en-gb/windows-server/administration/openssh/openssh_install_firstuse), if you don't have one.

-### Connect to VM using VSCode

-From the root directory, run the following command, against the ip you have been given.

-`ssh -i 1.setup/ssh/ops2devops.pem ubuntu@Ipadress `

-Accept the certificate warning. and you should now be connected.